Not just BPA: 175 chemicals of concern found in food packaging

 Plastics Scorecard

-Plastics Scorecard and Valuing Plastic, two recent reports demonstrate how companies need to pay attention to the chemicals in plastics and the end of life impacts of plastics.
-For companies looking to reduce their environmental footprint, including… …
+The Plastics Scorecard demonstrates how companies need to pay attention to the chemicals in plastics and the end of life impacts of plastics.
+For companies looking to reduce their environmental footprint, including their use of hazardous… …

 Plastics Scorecard Press Release